Skip to main content

 Is there a ‘perfection premium’ (perhaps as a signal of underlying unobservable quality, or perhaps user interaction is like an O-ring process)?

 Particularly with typography, there seems to be an infinite number of finicky details one could spend time on (much of which appears to be for novelty’s sake, while vastly more important things like advertising harms go ignored by so-called designers).
 One’s initial guess is that it’d be diminishing returns like most things: it’d look something like a log curve, where every additional tweak costs more effort as one approaches the Platonic ideal.
-A more sophisticated guess would be that it’d look like a sigmoid: at first, something is so awful that any fixes are irrelevant to the user because that just means they suffer from a different problem (it doesn’t matter much if a website doesn’t render because of a JS bug if the text when it does render is so light-shaded that one can’t read it); then each improvements makes a difference to some users as it approaches a respectable mediocrity; and after that, it’s back to diminishing returns.
+A more sophisticated guess would be that it’d look like a sigmoid: at first, something is so awful that any fixes are irrelevant to the user because that just means they suffer from a different problem (it doesn’t matter much if a website doesn’t render because of a JavaScript bug if the text when it does render is so light-shaded that one can’t read it); then each improvements makes a difference to some users as it approaches a respectable mediocrity; and after that, it’s back to diminishing returns.

 My experience with improving the design of Gwern.net & reading about design has made me wonder if either of those is right.
 The shape may resemble more of a parabola: the sigmoid, at some point, spikes up and returns increase rather than diminish?

 I noticed that for the first half-decade or so, no one paid much attention to the tweaks I made, as it was an ordinary Markdown-based static site.
 As I kept tinkering, a comment would be made once in a while.
-When Said Achmiz lent his talents to adding features & enhancements and exploring novel tweaks, comments cropped up much more frequently (consistent with the enormous increase in time spent on it); by 2019, the redesign had mostly stabilized and most of the signature features had been implemented, and 2020 was more about bug fixes than adding pizzazz.
+When Said Achmiz lent his talents to adding features & enhancements and exploring novel tweaks, comments cropped up more frequently (consistent with the enormous increase in time spent on it); by 2019, the redesign had mostly stabilized and most of the signature features & visual design had been implemented, and 2020 was more about bug fixes than adding pizzazz.
 Under the intuitive theories, the rate of comments would be about the same: while the bug fixes may involve huge effort—the dark mode rewrite was a 3-month agony—the improvements are ever smaller—said rewrite had no user-visible change other than removing slowness.
 But while site traffic remained steady, 2020 attracted more compliments than ever!

 Similarly, the LW team put an unusual amount of effort into designing a 2018 essay compilation, making it stylish (even redrawing all the images to match the color themes), and they were surprised by unusually large the preorders were: not a few percentage points, but many times.
 (There are many books on data visualization, but I suspect Edward Tufte’s books outsell them, even the best, by similar magnitudes.)
 And what should we make of Apple & design, whose devices & software have glaring flaws and yet, by making more of an attempt, command a premium and are regarded well by the public?
-Or Stripe?8
+Or Stripe?27

 If the sigmoid were right, just how much more effort would be necessary to elicit such jumps?
 Orders of magnitude more?
 I & Said have invested effort, certainly, but there are countless sites (even confining the comparison to just personal websites and excluding sites with professional full-time developers/designers), whose creators have surely invested more time; millions of books are self-published every year; and Apple is certainly not the only tech company which tries to design things well.